-Flaxmere shooting: 'We are on lockdown, please stay out of the school, we are all hidden'
+Flaxmere shooting: One seriously injured, lockdown at school lifted

 One person has been taken to Hawke's Bay Hospital with serious injuries after the incident, a St John spokeswoman said.

+Witnesses at the scene told Hawke's Bay Today the man had been shot by police, but police declined to comment.

+The Independent Police Complaints Authority, which investigates all police shootings, said it had not been notified of the incident.

-The incident was near Flaxmere Primary School, which has been placed in lockdown.
+The incident was near Flaxmere Primary School, which was placed in lockdown about 2.15pm.

 Witnesses reported Armed Offenders Squad members were at the scene, with Whitby Cres, near the back of the school, cordoned off.